satishlokkoju/autofaiss/docs/distributed/distributed_autofaiss.md

 ```

-### Running autofaiss on it
+### Running AutoFaiss Community on it

-Once your spark cluster is setup, you're ready to start autofaiss in distributed mode.
+Once your spark cluster is setup, you're ready to start AutoFaiss Community in distributed mode.
 Make sure to open your spark UI, at http://localhost:8080 (or the ip where the master node is running)

 Save this script to indexing.py.